ga-wdi-boston/wdi_7_js_angular/README.md

 	* ng-submit
 	* ng-show
 	* ng-href
+	* ng-include
+	* ng-view
 * Implment bindings and expressions in HTML
 * Explain what $scope is
 * Use modules and controllers
 	* to define a $scope property
 	* to define a $scope method
 * Use $http built in service to communicate with an API
+* Use ngRoute module to create navigation

 ### Day 2